 - The struggle against the state and other essays - Collection of essays dealing with both Makhno's experiences during the Russian Revolution and wider questions of organisation.

-- Organisational Platform of the General Union of Anarchists (Draft) - Written by the Dielo Truda group, a group of exiled anarchists who had taken part in the Russian revolution (and of which Makhno was a member), 'The Platform' would become a highly debated and influential text on anarchist organisation.
+- Organisational Platform of the General Union of Anarchists (Draft) - Written by the Dielo Truda group, ‘The Platform’ would become a highly debated and influential text on anarchist organisation.

 French anarchist and revolutionary supporter of gay liberation.

 - No Gods, No Masters: an anthology of anarchism - Classic anthology of anarchism bringing together unpublished documents, letters, debates and more, showing the history, organisation and practice of the movement.

 - Anarchism: from theory to practice - Book about the theoretical basis of anarchism, and its practical application to the real world in selected historical examples.

 - Libertarian Marxism - Two essays in which Guerin attempts to bridge the gap between anarchism and Marxism by drawing out the commonalities in both.

 British anarcho-syndicalist print worker who fiercely opposed individualist strains within anarchism and was a major figure in the British anarchist movement.